Local Causal Discovery for Statistically Efficient Causal Inference: ABLATIONS

 In \Cref{fig:degrees} we show results for various number of expected degrees $\overline{d} \in [2.0, 2.5, 3.0]$, and a fixed number of nodes at $n_{\mathbf{V}} = 200$, maximum degree of $d_{\max} = 10$ and $n_{\mathbf{D}} = 10000$.
 We use a significance level of $\alpha = 0.01$ for all algorithms and CI tests.

 \Cref{fig:degrees} shows that increasing the expected degree makes the problem setting much more difficult for all algorithms, as computational requirements generally increase, while the quality of the recovered adjustment sets become worse.
-Nonetheless, the computational requirements LOAD remain between local and global methods, while still achieving one of the best F1 scores and intervention distances across data domains.
+Nonetheless, the computational requirements of LOAD remain close to local methods, while still achieving one of the best F1 scores and intervention distances across data domains.